Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 If the country where your document was issued is a Hague Convention Country, you might be asked for an Apostille Legalisation.

-This is basically a universal legalisation certificate that can be used across all Hague Convention countries to verify a document’s validity, without the need to have the document legalised separately in the country requesting it.
+This is basically a universal legalisation certificate that can be used across all Hague Convention countries to verify a document’s validity, without the need for additional legalisation procedures.

 If the country that issued your documents is not a Hague Convention country, you need to go through a slightly different process to get your documents legalised as part of your application to get married in Denmark.